tomtom-international/open-data/command_tool_instructions.md

 Note: In this example, all issues in the repository besides numbers 10, 11, and 12 will be edited.

 -g [issue number to copy body to file]
-Copies body of issue 10 to file issue_10.md
+Prints body of issue to terminal.
 Example: -g 10